mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 }
 ```

 In the example above, we can see that when the user is in page `/a` there's `0.6` probability the bundle `b.js` to be required next, `0.3` probability for the bundle `c.js`, and `0.1` for the bundle `d.js`.
 Notice also that `RuntimePrefetchPlugin` gets the chunks in a sorted order, based on probability.
-Another feature of the plugin is that it's going to have different probability threshold depending on the user's network speed.
-For example, if the user is with effective speed `4g`, we'll download all chunks which probability is over `0.15`, if the user is with `3g` we will download only chunks with probability to be needed `0.3`.
+Another feature of the plugin is that it's going to have a different probability threshold depending on the user's connection speed.
+For example, if the user has effective speed `4g`, we'll download all chunks which probability is over `0.15`, if the user is with `3g` we will download only chunks with probability over `0.3`.

 `RuntimePrefetchPlugin` can be configured with the following options: